Why Are Website Owners Being Sued over ADA Compliance?

 Factor What It Means

-Common triggers Missing alt text, keyboard issues, contrast issues, unlabeled forms, inaccessible menus
+Common issues cited Missing alt text, keyboard traps, contrast issues, unlabeled form fields, inaccessible menus and carousels

-Who gets sued Ecommerce stores, restaurants, hotels, healthcare, professional services, nonprofits
+Who gets sued Ecommerce stores, restaurants, hotels, healthcare, professional services, nonprofits, and others

 The Americans with Disabilities Act was signed in 1990, long before websites were central to commerce.
-Title III prohibits discrimination by places of public accommodation.
-Federal courts have extended that obligation to websites tied to businesses serving the public.
+Title III prohibits discrimination by places of public accommodation, and federal courts have applied that obligation to websites connected to businesses serving the public.

 What Triggers a Lawsuit?

-Most ADA website lawsuits begin with an automated scan conducted by a plaintiff’s firm.
-The scan flags issues like missing alt text, color contrast issues, and unlabeled form inputs.
-From there, a screen reader user (often the named plaintiff) confirms the site cannot be used.
+Most ADA website lawsuits begin with an automated scan run by a plaintiff’s firm.
+The scan flags issues like missing alt text, contrast failures, and unlabeled form inputs across thousands of websites at once.
+From there, the named plaintiff, typically a screen reader user, visits the site and documents the barriers encountered.

 Who Is Getting Sued?

 Ecommerce sites lead the volume by a wide margin.
-Shopify stores, WordPress and WooCommerce sites, and custom-built retail sites are filed against constantly.
+Shopify stores, WordPress and WooCommerce sites, and custom-built retail sites are filed against constantly because the denial-of-access claim is easiest to plead when there are products that supposedly could not be purchased.
 Restaurants with online menus and ordering, hotels with booking flows, healthcare practices, financial services, education providers, and nonprofits also see steady activity.

 How Does the Lawsuit Process Work?

 Most cases follow a similar pattern.
 A demand letter arrives first, citing specific issues and offering to settle.
-If the business does not respond, a formal complaint is filed in federal court.
+If the business does not respond, a formal complaint is filed, usually in federal court, sometimes paired with the state claims above.

 Settlement amounts vary, but most cases close in the mid-four to low-five figures once attorney fees are included.
-The settlement usually requires the business to make the website accessible, often referencing WCAG 2.1 AA, within a defined timeframe.
+The settlement usually requires the business to make the website accessible, with WCAG 2.1 AA referenced as the measure, within a defined timeframe.

 What Can Website Owners Do to Reduce Risk?

-The most reliable protection is making the website accessible in the first place.
+The most reliable protection is removing the basis for the claim.
+If the technical issues are not there, there is no barrier to document and nothing to dress up as discrimination.
 That means conducting a manual accessibility evaluation against WCAG 2.1 AA, fixing the issues identified, and keeping the site maintained over time.
-Automated scans only flag approximately 25% of issues, so they cannot substitute for a thorough evaluation.
+Automated scans only flag approximately 25% of issues, so a scan alone cannot substitute for a thorough evaluation.

 A complete approach typically includes an accessibility audit conducted by qualified auditors, remediation of identified issues, validation that fixes resolved each item, and ongoing monitoring.
 An accessibility statement on the site demonstrates intent and provides a contact channel for users who encounter issues.